The expanded universe

 - The 90s' X-Men animated series gave another interesting example in Morph.
 He was based on a comics character, Changeling, who had been killed in the 1960s, and was Killed Off for Real in the pilot to shock everybody.
 He proved so popular in his brief screentime that not only was he brought back to life in the cartoon, but an AU version of Changeling who went by the codename Morph was introduced in the comics.

 - Reptil, originally a character created just for The Superhero Squad Show toyline (which came before the show, remember), was introduced in the comics in an Initiative special in early 2009.
 He then became a student at Avengers Academy the following year, just barely getting a main character spot in a book before the TV show debuted.
-As a Hispanic character, he filled a demographic need, and, as a Fun Personified Promoted Fanboy who can transform into dinosaurs,
+As a Hispanic character, he filled a demographic need, and, as a Fun Personified Promoted Fanboy who can transform into dinosaurs, brought something unique to the table.

 - The Mutant Response Division, or M.R.D., first appears in Wolverine and the X-Men, and has since been introduced in the main X-Men comics continuity starting in mid-2010, and has also spread to a mention in The Avengers: Earth's Mightiest Heroes.